DanSizov/Project-console-snake/README.md

 A console game built on C using 2 structures each consists of 1 symbol: TypeSnake as a head of a snake and TypeTail as a tail.

-Each and every time head eats food it gains 1 tail symbol.
+Each and every time head eats food it gains 1 tail structure in the end as a symbol.

 Movement explanataion.